 A service which mediates access to assets on behalf of data owners or data service providers.

-Note: Initially, most publishers will also be the owners of the data assets they publish.
+Note: Initially, most publishers will also be the owners of the assets they publish.

 Someone who wants assets.
 An example is a data scientist working at an economic think tank.

 A service where publishers can list what assets they have, and consumers can see what’s available then buy it (or get it for free).
-The Ocean network supports many marketplaces/tribes.
+Every marketplace has a database where they store metadata about the assets they know about (but not the assets themselves).
+The Ocean network supports many marketplaces.

 A person or a software service that checks some steps in transactions.
 For example, a verifier might check to see if a cryptographic signature is valid and then get rewarded for doing so.

-A contract-like agreement between a provider, a consumer, and a verifier, specifying what data assets are to be delivered (from provider to consumer), the conditions that must be met, and the rewards for fulfilling the conditions.
+A contract-like agreement between a publisher, a consumer, and a verifier, specifying what assets are to be delivered (from publisher to consumer), the conditions that must be met, and the rewards for fulfilling the conditions.